Vany/pirog/README.md

 ### ANYKEY(map) key
 Returns any arbitrary key from map.

+### FLATLIST(list of lists) list
+Flaterns list of lists, used when you have MAP in MAP, but need flat list outside.

 ### MUST(err)
 Validates err for nil and panics other way.
 When you in CLI or sure that here can not be an error.
 ```go